burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Introduction

-On that technical note, we would like to share complete information regarding C and C++ programming languages.
-If you do not know C/C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it.
-Here "know" has a weak sense; we have tried to appeal even to people with a bit of background in C/C++.
+On that technical note, we would like to share complete information regarding some C standards and C++ programming language C++03/11/14/17/20 standards.
+If you do not know C/C++ at all, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it mosty.
+Here "know" has a weak sense.
+In fact, we have tried to appeal even to people with a bit of background in C/C++.

 Do not get us wrong.
-If you have never seen the C/C++ language to obtain knowledge, we recommend first look into original books by Bjarne Stroustrup first.
+If you have never seen the C/C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
 It would be only more effective for you.
 In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as: ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
 We highly recommend for whom the language is new firstly read that books.

-If you're not sure should I learn C++ or not, then maybe the example presented in section "Why learn C++ if I know Python (Toy Example)" of this document will bring some consideration to your mind.
-Even C++ is complex, but currently, it's the fastest high-level, general-purpose programming language.
+If you're not sure should I learn C++ or not, then maybe the example presented in section *"Why learn C++ if I know Python (Toy Example)"* of this document will bring some consideration to your mind.
+C++ is complex, but currently, it's the fastest high-level, general-purpose programming language in the world.

 That note is mainly based on materials from the Reference section and personal experience.
 We think that information can be helpful for three categories of people:
 * People who want to refresh or go deep into several language constructions.
 * Obtain a pretty in-depth overview of new features from C++11/14/17/20.
 * People who need to support (legacy) C++03 or C99 code base.

 Finally, we welcome anybody who wants to make this note cleaner.
-We appreciate the style between *language lawyers'* style and *practical applicability* style, but we don't want to have both extremes.
+We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both of that styles.

 # Glossary